rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/VsphereBlueprintNew.md

   - Details of the local blueprint RPO lag.
 - remoteRpoLagInfo: RpoLagInfo
   - Information about the remote RPO lag for the Blueprint.
+- blueprintSchedule: Schedule
+  - Recovery schedule for this blueprint.